-Who should install them?
+Who should install roof windows?

 Fitting a rooflight can be tackled by a skilled DIYer with carpentry skills.
 For anyone else, it is best left to the professionals.
 In an extension, they should be fitted after the roof is constructed.
 Where a rooflight is being fitted into an existing roof, it will usually be installed at first fix stage, before the walls and roof are insulated.

-- a proposed skylight installation occupies a large area of your roof beyond what is considered a ‘reasonable’ size;
+- A proposed skylight installation occupies a large area of your roof beyond what is considered a ‘reasonable’ size;

-- a skylight projects beyond the roof plane by more than 150mm;
+- A skylight projects beyond the roof plane by more than 150mm;

-- you live in a listed building or a designated area, such as a National Park or conservation area;
+- If you live in a listed building or a designated area, such as a National Park or conservation area;

-- a so-called Article 4 Direction, or other planning condition, is in place for the area you live in.
+- If a so-called Article 4 Direction, or other planning condition, is in place for the area you live in.
 This will require you to submit an application, even if the work wouldn’t need it elsewhere.